Strabismus: Psychosocial effects

-A subsequent study with participants from the same area monitored people with congenital esotropia for a longer time period; results indicated that people who are esotropic were also more likely to develop mental illness of some sort upon reaching early adulthood, similar to those with constant exotropia, intermittent exotropia, or convergence insufficiency.
-The likelihood was 2.6 times that of controls.
-No apparent association with premature birth was observed, and no evidence was found linking later onset of mental illness to psychosocial stressors frequently encountered by those with strabismus.

 Investigations have highlighted the impact that strabismus may typically have on quality of life.
 Studies in which subjects were shown images of strabismic and non-strabismic persons showed a strong negative bias towards those visibly displaying the condition, clearly demonstrating the potential for future socioeconomic implications with regard to employability, as well as other psychosocial effects related to an individual's overall happiness.

 Adult and child observers perceived a right heterotropia as more disturbing than a left heterotropia, and child observers perceived an esotropia as "worse" than an exotropia.
 Successful surgical correction of strabismus, for adult as well as children, has been shown to have a significantly positive effect on psychological well-being.

 Very little research exists regarding coping strategies employed by adult strabismics.
 One study categorized coping methods into three subcategories: avoidance (refraining from participation in an activity), distraction (deflecting attention from the condition), and adjustment (approaching an activity differently).
 The authors of the study suggested that individuals with strabismus may benefit from psychosocial support such as interpersonal skills training.
 No studies have evaluated whether psychosocial interventions have had any benefits on individuals undergoing strabismus surgery.